|

 WINDOWS

 Of all the rooms in a school, the art room needs to be located so it has windows with the best possible view for inspiration and for learning.
-Art rooms need windows for observation drawing and for teaching art concepts about space, depth, and perspective.
+Art rooms need windows for observation drawing and for teaching art concepts about space, depth, form, and perspective.
 If a view is impossible, insist on windows for light and ventilation.
 No other school subject or office space is as dependent on windows and good viewscapes as the art room.

 SINKS

-TO REMOVE DUST AND FUMES
+VENTILATION TO REMOVE DUST AND FUMES

-I have seen new schools that take the bad air from the kiln room and blow it into the rest of the rooms in the school with the heating system.
-In our community they had to move the air intake in a school because it sucked in diesel fumes from the school buses making people in the building sick.
-Any spraying of art materials, fixatives, glazes, and so on require a appropriate exhaust booths with a dedicated exhaust fan that keeps all fumes away from the user.
-Clay mixing, soldering, photography chemicals, printmaking chemicals, and some paint thinners may also require dust and fume removal.
-If toxins cannot be totally removed at the source, fresh air should be supplied to the faces of the students while working.
+Many materials that were previously thought to be harmless, have been found to harmful.
+Dust in an art studio contains chemicals.
+Spraying of many art materials, fixatives, glazes, and so on, require a appropriate exhaust booths with a dedicated exhaust fan that keeps all fumes away from the user.
+Clay mixing, glaze mixing, soldering, photography chemicals, printmaking chemicals, and some paint thinners may also require dust or fume removal.
+If toxins cannot be totally removed at the source, fresh air needs to be supplied to the faces of the students while working.
 Consider, power, noise, and energy consumption when designing ventilation.
-In cold climates, air-to-air heat exchangers may be indicated to save energy.
+In extreme climates, air-to-air heat exchangers may be indicated to save energy.

-KILN ROOM VENTILATION
+KILN ROOM VENTILATION AND FIREPROOF MATERIALS

-Clay is an excellent, plentiful, and inexpensive art material.
+Clay is an excellent, plentiful, traditional, and inexpensive art material.
 Many clays and glaze ingredients contain air pollutants when fired.
 Electric kilns need good ventilation to remove toxins from volatile clay impurities and glaze ingredients.
 Place kilns in separate rooms -- not in the classroom.
+Masonry walled kiln rooms allow kilns to be closer to the wall.
 Air from a kiln room needs to go directly outside - never into a common building exhaust or ventilation system.
-Gas kilns also need a dedicated guaranteed (not closable) fresh air supply for combustion air.
-Gas kiln flues are extremely hot and need air siphon sleeves that keep the adjacent roof structure cool during and after firing.
-Kilns with hoods require large amounts of replacement air.
-Masonry walled kiln rooms allow kilns to be closer to the wall.
+For electric kiln exhaust systems it may be adequate to leave a one-inch gap at the base of the door(s) to the room.
+The ventilation system should produce a slight negative pressure in the kiln room so no fumes exit the kiln room into the classroom.

 DOORS